jamestharpe/jamestharpe.com/content/useful-git-aliases.md

 ## Pick Up Where You Left Off With `git last`

-If you're absent minded like I am then, an interruption can cause you to forget what you just committed.
+If you're absent-minded like I am then an interruption can cause you to forget what you just committed.
 Rather than using `git ls` to check the logs, `git last` can be useful to quickly see only the most recent commit.

 ```bash
 $ git config --global alias.last 'log -1 HEAD'